Alejogb1/job-board/blog-data/how-to-do-custom-fields-for-powermail-in-typo3.md

 id: "how-to-do-custom-fields-for-powermail-in-typo3"
 ---

-alright, so custom fields in powermail, yeah, been there, done that, got the t-shirt – probably a few actually. it’s one of those things that seems simple on the surface but can get a little intricate pretty fast. i’ve definitely spent my share of late nights battling with typoscript and fluid templates to get things just perfect. it’s not exactly rocket science, but it requires some precision.
+, so custom fields in powermail, yeah, been there, done that, got the t-shirt – probably a few actually. it’s one of those things that seems simple on the surface but can get a little intricate pretty fast. i’ve definitely spent my share of late nights battling with typoscript and fluid templates to get things just perfect. it’s not exactly rocket science, but it requires some precision.

 the thing with powermail is, its strength is also its challenge: it’s extremely flexible. this means you’re not just stuck with the standard text input boxes or dropdowns. you can pretty much make it do anything. you want a custom date picker? a fancy image upload? multiple selections with checkboxes? it’s all doable. but here’s where it gets interesting, we need to roll our sleeves up.